-4.0 HYBRID MEMBRANE APPLICATION FOR OILY WASTEWATER TREATMENT

-It has been proved that the application of hybrid methods for treating raw industrial wastewaters including oily wastewaters would lead to a better output.
+4.0 HYBRID MEMBRANE APPLICATION FOR OILY WASTEWATER TREATMENT industrial wastewaters including oily wastewaters would lead to a petter output.
 Other than that, it could reduce the rate of certain machine breakage, therefore, hybridization system for treating wastewaters is a reliable option to get the highest quality of treated oily wastewater [72].
 In this technique, two or more treatment methods are applied in sequence.
-This enables particular pattern disadvantageous features of individual method to be covered by the advantageous aspects of the other hybridized method and vice versa.
+This 2 particular pattern enables disadvantageous features of individual method to be covered by the advantageous aspects of the other hybridized method and vice versa.
 In general, there are two main sections of a hybrid treatment system named pretreatment process and main treatment stage.
 It is also known as primary and secondary treatment processes [73].
 Literature shows that membrane material is a prominent example of a method combining with pre-treatment option.
-Specifically, it can be described that by reducing oil and grease contents, dissolved, and suspended solid contained in the oily wastewater through pre-treatment step, membrane performance would be much better [36].
+Specifically, itzan be described that by reducing oil and grease contents, dissolved, and suspended solid contained in the oily wastewater through pre-treatment step, membrane performance would be much better [36].
 In the case of treating raw wastewater that has high organic and inorganic loading, membrane can be easily clogged leading to fast permeate decline.
-Therefore. flux the implementation of hybrid system for membrane system on oily wastewater treatment using various compatible methods such as coagulation/flocculation, adsorption or advanced oxidation could benefit membrane itself by reducing fouling rate and chemical cost. and lengthening membrane lifespan [39, 74-79].
+Therefore, flux the implementation of hybrid system for membrane system on oily wastewater treatment using various compatible methods such coagulation/flocculation, adsorption or advanced oxidation could benefit membrane itself by reducing fouling chemical cost, and lengthening membrane lifespan [39, 74-791.